By Guest Blogger Heather Miller

 I am aware that it is ideal to end the day with your loving children in a peaceful, gentle manner.
 Big ups to you moms who are able to do that.
 Please direct me in the direction of the store in which you purchase your extra patience to be able to still have some at the end of the day.
 Mine is usually all used up by the end of lunch.
 Hell, some days I am lucky to make it through breakfast with any to spare.
 At bedtime I want one thing, and that one thing is to be away from my kids for the next 8-11 hours.

-So go ahead moms, threaten to take away that iPad, slam that door, and settle in for the latest season of Casual.
-You deserve it and I promise your kiddos will still love you in the morning. (awesome show, by the way, check it out!)
+So go ahead moms, threaten to take away that iPad, slam that door, and settle in for the latest season of your favorite Netflix show.
+You deserve it and I promise your kiddos will still love you in the morning.

 Want to see more blogs like this and get notifications on local events and happenings?
 Subscribe to Triad Moms on Main’s free weekly newsletters here.